 a) Conveying to the hiring manager that you won’t wait forever; if they want to hire you, they’d better act quickly;

-b) Allowing you to put closure on the situation, so you won’t waste any more energy on it;
+b) Allowing you to put closure on the situation so you won’t waste any more energy on it; and

 c) Clearing your mental clutter to allow other opportunities to come your way.